kuzzleio/kuzzle-enterprise-probe/README.md

 ### Description

-Sampler probes are similar to [watcher probes](#watcher-probes), but instead of collecting every document/message matching the configured probe, this probe retrieves only a statistical sample of documents/messages.
+Sampler probes are similar to [watcher probes](#watcher-probes), but instead of collecting every document/message matching the configured probe, they retrieve only a statistical sample of documents/messages.
 The sampler probe guarantees a statistically evenly distributed sample, meaning all documents and messages have the same probability to enter the sample.

 The "sampleSize", "collects" and "interval" parameters are required.
 The sample size should be large enough and the duration long enough for the sample to have meaning statistically speaking.

 Filters can be added to focus on particular documents and/or messages, and a probe can only monitor one index-collection pair at a time

 Each measure is independent from each other, meaning each watcher probe is reset at the start of a new measurement.